 Key Market Stats:

-- Rents in Roanoke increased by 4.4% last year, according to Zillow.
+- Rents in Roanoke increased by 2% last year.

 Historic Price Changes & Housing Affordability